p2ppsr/coolcert/README.md

 # CoolCert

-Demo Authrite Certificate Issuance Server
+Demo Auth Certificate Issuance Server

 A Stageline ("testnet") deployment of the master branch of this repository is available at [https://staging-coolcert.babbage.systems](https://staging-coolcert.babbage.systems)